 Possible Symptoms of Allergies

-Allergies occur when your immune system has a strong reaction to something.
-We call these things allergens because most people do not experience reactions to them.
-Most allergies can be managed, but in some dire situations, a person’s allergy to something can be life-threatening when triggered.
+According to the ACAAI, Allergies occur when your immune system has a strong reaction to something.
+We call these things allergens.
+An allergen causes an allergic reaction to occur because the immune system sees it as foreign or dangerous and makes antibodies, which cause allergy symptoms.
+Most mild or moderate cases of allergies can be managed, but in some dire situations, a person’s allergy to something can be life-threatening when triggered.

 1. Stuffy, Runny Nose